velerofinance/dss/DEVELOPING.md

 across a whole Ilk.

-Debt can be seized or injected into an ilk using `fold(i, u, rate)`, which increases the `dai` balance of the user `u` by increasing the encumbered debt balance of all urns in the ilk by the ratio `rate`.
+Debt can be seized or injected into an ilk using `fold(i, u, rate)`, which increases the `usdv` balance of the user `u` by increasing the encumbered debt balance of all urns in the ilk by the ratio `rate`.

 ## CDP Interface

 The `Vat` contains risk parameters for each `ilk`:

-- `spot`: the maximum amount of Dai drawn per unit collateral
+- `spot`: the maximum amount of USDV drawn per unit collateral
-- `line`: the maximum total Dai drawn
+- `line`: the maximum total USDV drawn

 And a global risk parameter:

-- `Line`: the maximum total Dai drawn across all ilks
+- `Line`: the maximum total USDV drawn across all ilks

 The `Vat` exposes the public function: